sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 type R[A] = Either[?, A] // BOOM!
 As we said, it's not a replacement for '_'
 ```

-The kind-projector is used in the functions or through inheritance, we'll see why.
+The kind-projector is used to type functions return type or through inheritance, we'll see why.

 ## Usage in functions